Oversimplification Fallacy Examples in Media, Real Life, Politics, News & Ads

 Examples of Oversimplification Fallacy in Philosophy:

-- The argument that the world is round because it looks like a sphere on a map.
+• The assumption that the world is round based on its appearance on a map.

-- The argument that all people are good because some people are good.
+• The generalization that all individuals are good because some people exhibit good qualities.

-- The argument that the earth is flat because we can see to the horizon in every direction
+• The belief that the earth is flat due to the visibility of the horizon in all directions.

 Oversimplification Fallacy Real-Life Examples